Ethereum Merge: All You Need to Know

 6. How will scalability be addressed in The Merge?

 Ethereum will increase scalability through sharding to increase throughput.
-It will potentially lower transaction costs and time.
+However sharding on Ethereum is a feature that will be completed in the future that will potentially lower transaction costs and time.
 Sharding creates shard chains.
-These are similar to regular blockchains.
-However, they each contain a subset of blockchain data.
+These are like mini blockchains.
+However, they each contain a subset of blockchain data enabling more parallel transaction execution.

 7. Why is Ethereum moving to Proof-of-Stake?

-Switching to Proof-of-Stake will help Ethereum to distribute transactions across a larger and more diverse set of validators and users by lowering the required overhead for participation and lowering fees through efficiency improvements.
+Switching to Proof-of-Stake will help Ethereum to transition to a more energy efficient consensus mechanism while distributing transactions across a larger and more diverse set of validators and users by lowering the required overhead for participation.

 8. What is the difference between Proof-of-Work and Proof-of-Stake?